 What kinds of Haunted Mansion souvenirs are available?

 Since the Haunted Mansion 30th Anniversary event mentioned above, Mansion fans have enjoyed a resurgence in Haunted Mansion collectibles.
 A special CD, T-shirts, beanbag toys, masks, lithographs, lenticular cards, sculptures, pins, and other items came to join the normal selection of attraction posters, Disneyland Forever CD selections, and postcards at Disneyland.
 More recently, special "Haunted Mansion Holiday" merch (pins, ornaments, sweatshirts, plush, &c.) have made it to the shelves of New Orleans Square shops.
 In 2002, the Disneyana and Disney Gallery shops even carried a version of the Haunted Mansion gate plaque.
 It included a sound chip which played a short snippet of Ghost Host narration.

-Walt Disney World has also gotten into the Mansion merchandise "spirit" with Madame Leota's Cart, which has sold Mansion pop-up books, gargoyles, coloring books, and die-cast hearses (complete with invisible ghost horse!), and other items.
-Some of the more recent offerings at the cart include license plates, hats, baby tees, lockets, buttons, and fridge magnets.
-Many of these items feature the phrase "It's Your Funeral!" along with a gothling Mansion maid with black hair who holds a rose.
+Walt Disney World has also gotten into the Mansion merchandise "spirit," first with Madame Leota's Cart and more recently with the Memento Mori shop, a Madame Leota-themed store which sells everything from Mansion-themed housewares to clothing.
+Madame Leota's Cart famously sold Mansion pop-up books, gargoyles, coloring books, die-cast hearses (complete with invisible ghost horse!), license plates, hats, baby tees, lockets, buttons, and fridge magnets.
+Many of these items featured the phrase "It's Your Funeral!" along with a gothling Mansion maid with black hair who holds a rose.